Hypercart-Dev-Tools/4x4/EXAMPLES/USECASES.md

 Visit [4x4clarity.com](https://4x4clarity.com) to learn more.

-If you're interested in similar structure and discipline for your AI agents, checkout:
+If you're interested in similar structure and discipline for your AI software development  agents, checkout:
 [Love2Hug.com](https://Love2Hug.com)

 ---